Find better matches with our advanced

 When, after a decade+, I finally lost my superpowers, I took pause to reflect and realized that I done the same exact thing for all that time, mostly out of habit, and for all of it I had paid absolutely no attention to what anyone was doing unless they walked directly into the purview of my immediate creative concerns (I think maybe that's the long-winded way of saying, I was having fun).
 I was so busy trying to make the world just a little bit more entertaining, as though nibble by nibble we would get to something profound.

 So, now I'm trying to take a step back and figure all that out.
 This is a process and it involves meeting new people and getting new perspectives.
 More specifically, I want to have a crush on someone and I want it to last forever.

-Some of the genres/authors and books that have had a big impact on me include: Charlotte’s Web, Candide, Don Quixote, Tomas Hardy, Klaus Theweleit’s Male Fantasies, Jonathon Carroll, Dostoyevsky’s The Idiot, Poe, Coleridge, Mary Shelley, historical fiction, Luc Sante’s Low Life, Cormac McCarthy’s The Road, Magic Mountain, John Barth (particularly Giles Goat Boy), The Black Dahlia, Moby Dick, Roald Dahl, Hucklebery Finn, theory, Virginia Wolfe, Robert Coover’s Spanking the Made, Graham Greene…
+Some of the genres/authors and books that have had a big impact on me include: St. Exupery, Charlotte’s Web, Candide, Don Quixote, Thomas Hardy, Klaus Theweleit’s Male Fantasies, Jonathan Carroll, Dostoyevsky’s The Idiot, Poe, Coleridge, Mary Shelley, historical fiction, Luc Sante’s Low Life, Cormac McCarthy’s The Road, Magic Mountain, John Barth (particularly Giles Goat Boy), The Black Dahlia, Moby Dick, Roald Dahl, Huckleberry Finn, theory, Virginia Wolfe, Robert Coover’s Spanking the Made, Graham Greene…

 TV: Not so much.
 I’m a big fail here.
-Haven’t quite figured out how to get into it, but am open to trying, so long as it doesn’t become habitual.
+Haven’t quite figured out how to get into it, but am open to trying.
+I do Game of Thrones, Vikings and Walking Dead on social occasions.